NEWS & RESOURCES

 Tens of thousands in Western New York and Southern Ontario have had their lives enriched by the service – one page at a time.
 They’ve kept up with critically important news, followed events in their community, and kept abreast of their favorite sports teams.

-Less than two years ago, when Radio Reading Service began streaming its live feed online and making popular programs available through podcasts, thousands more had instant access through almost any Internet-connected device, including desktops, laptops, tablets, smart phones, and smart speakers.
+Less than two years ago, when Radio Reading Service began streaming its live feed online and making popular programs available through podcasts, thousands more had instant access through almost any Internet-connected device, including desktops, laptops, tablets, smartphones, and smart speakers.

 Studies have shown that radio reading listeners are more engaged in the community, more open-minded and more creative.
 Radio reading programs not only inform and share news, but they also entertain and inspire.
 Their familiarity brings listeners a sense of companionship, as if the reader was next to them and reading just to them!

-There are an estimated 120,000 people in WNY-Southern Ontario-Rochester region who are blind or have low vision or another physical or cognitive disability that makes reading difficult or impossible.
+There are an estimated 130,000 people in WNY-Southern Ontario-Rochester region who are blind or have low vision or another physical or cognitive disability that makes reading difficult or impossible.

 Big News!
 The Niagara Frontier Radio Reading Service is expanding its service area to include Rochester and the Genesee Valley!